ambushes from the rocky reef ledges

 Not Threatened

-A master of camouflage.
-The scorpionfish blends perfectly with rocky reefs and kelp forests.
+It is not just a fish.
+It is a master of camouflage.
+Scorpaena cardinalis blends perfectly with rocky reefs and kelp forests.
 Its body is covered in skin flaps and filaments.
 These break up its outline.
 Lie still on the reef and it cannot be seen.
 That is the point.
 An ambush predator waits for something small and unwary to swim past.
 The patience is absolute.
 The stillness is total.
 The strike is sudden.
 Venomous spines sit on the dorsal, anal and pelvic fins.
 They deliver a painful sting.
 Swelling follows.
 Numbness.
 Fever.
 It is not fatal.
 But it is deeply unpleasant.
 The pain is a deterrent.
 The warning is physical.
 Do not touch.
 The message is clear.
 The consequence is immediate.
 The lesson lasts.
 The Māori names reflect its spiny, rock-dwelling habits.
 They acknowledge its association with the seafloor.
 Across different iwi, it was known by several names.
 All acknowledged its venomous nature.
 The knowledge was widespread.
 The caution was universal.
 The respect was earned.
 The fish was not just prey.
 It was a hazard.
 The handling required care.
 The preparation was specific.
 The spines were sometimes used as needles.
 Or small tools.
 The utility was real.
 The risk was managed.
 Despite these defences, scorpionfish are sometimes called red rock cod or cobbler in fish shops.
 These names hide their venomous nature.
 A dangerous marketing strategy.
 A fish that can sting should come with a warning.
 Not a friendly nickname.
 The consumer is often unaware.
 The label is benign.
 The reality is sharp.
 The deception is commercial.
 Not biological.
 The identity is obscured.
 The danger remains.
 Scorpionfish hunt by ambush.
 They lie motionless until prey wanders too close.
 Then the large mouth opens.
 It creates a vacuum.
 This sucks the victim in.
 A quick, efficient kill.
 The mechanism is hydraulic.
 The speed is instant.
 It feeds most actively at night.
 The darkness provides cover.
 The silence aids the hunt.
 The success rate is high.
 Not targeted by commercial or recreational fishers.
 Too small.
 Too spiny.
 Too venomous.
 Caught occasionally as bycatch in lobster pots.
 The catch is accidental.
 The value is low.
 The risk is high.
 The fish is often discarded.
 Or ignored.
 It does not enter the market.
 It stays on the reef.
 A well-camouflaged ambush predator with a painful secret.
 That is the scorpionfish.
 It carries on.
 Best left alone.
 The advice is sound.
 The observation is practical.
 The fish does not seek conflict.
 It seeks survival.
 The spines ensure it.
 The camouflage aids it.
 The strategy works.
 It persists.
 In the shadows.
 Under the ledges.
 Among the seaweed.
 It waits.
 It watches.
 It strikes.
 And it carries on.